Background pattern

 • moderate to severe hidradenitis suppurativa in adults and

-• moderate to severe hidradenitis suppurativa in adolescents aged 12 to 17 years.
+• moderate to severe hidradenitis suppurativa in adolescents from 12 to 17 years of age.

-Hyrimoz can reduce the number of nodules and abscesses and the pain associated with this disease.
-You may have received other medications previously.
-If these medications do not work well enough, you will receive Hyrimoz.
+Hyrimoz can reduce the number of nodules and abscesses and the pain that is usually associated with this disease.
+You may have received other medicines beforehand.
+If these medicines have not worked well enough, you will receive Hyrimoz.

 Crohn's Disease in Adults and Children